dmail-old/nodesite/app/client/js/Module/readme.md

 ## Module.cache

-Cache module instance by filename
+Kepp traces of module instance by filename